reocat/tg-random-neko/README.md

 # Instructions:
 If you want to make your own bot from these sources, then you need:

-ESP32;
+- ESP32
-Arduino IDE;
+- Arduino IDE

 Download ino file from repository.

 Install these libraries:

 - UniversalTelegramBot
-- ArduinoJSON.
+- ArduinoJSON

 Add your telegram token, fill up WiFi credentials and flash a code.